-In the following article we will pit whole life vs indexed universal life (IUL) against each other, considering both the similarities and differences between the two different life insurance plans.
+In the following article we will pit whole life vs indexed universal life insurance against each other, considering both the similarities and differences between the two different life insurance products.

-Here, our goal is to help you understand why one might be superior to the other based on your specific goals and objectives, as we focus on illuminating the utility of both products.
+Here, our goal is to help you understand why one might be superior to the other for financial protection based on your specific goals and objectives, as we focus on illuminating the utility of both products.

 Tax Free Policy Loans

-Both types of policies offer policy loan options, whereby you can effectively act as your own banker by borrowing against your life insurance policy’s cash value, while simultaneously earning interest on the principle balance.
+Both indexed universal life insurance policies and whole life policies allow the owner to take out a loan, whereby you can effectively act as your own banker by borrowing against your life insurance policy’s cash value, while simultaneously earning interest on your entire cash value account balance.
 Life insurance loans are tax free and can be used for whatever you choose.

 Tax Free Withdrawals (Up to Basis)

-In addition, withdrawals from these policies are also free from taxes as long as the amount you withdraw as a partial surrender of the account doesn’t exceed your basis in the policy.(1)
+In addition, cash value withdrawals from an indexed universal life policy and whole life insurance are free from taxes as long as the amount you withdraw as a partial surrender of the cash value account doesn’t exceed your basis in the policy.(Source)

 Tax Deferred Cash Value Growth

-Interest credited to the cash value accounts, either from dividends if you own dividend-paying whole life, or from an stock market-linked subaccount if you own IUL, grows income tax free.
+Interest credited to the cash value accounts, either from dividends if you own dividend-paying whole life insurance, or from an stock market-linked subaccount if you own an indexed universal life policy, grows income tax free in a true compound interest environment.

 Tax Free Death Benefit